-We observe that Q-Learning converges at a much greater rate than SARSA and 10-step SARSA.
+We observe that Q-Learning converges at a greater rate than SARSA and 10-step SARSA.
 It converges in roughly 3/4 the number of episodes and has a per episode runtime which is quicker than that of the SARSA algorithms.
-The results are somewhat similar to each other since the maze that the agent’s had to solve was relatively simplistic in that it was only an 8x8 grid.
-In the maze 2 example (section 3.4) we are dealing with a 15x15 grid and therefore expect there to be a larger discrepency between the best and remaining algorithm runtimes and episodes until convergence/optimality.

-Table 3: Results of random policy after 10000 episodes Do we have this output for maze 1 and maze 2?
-At the moment I put this table for both . . .